From the KnowledgeBase

 How do I open files I saved on a cluster Mac from a Windows cluster

-Open the MACOSXFILES folder located in your H: drive.
-From there you will find your documents in the Desktop or Documents folder, depending on where you saved them.
+Open the Desktop or Documents folder in your H: drive.
+From there you will find your documents, depending on where you saved them.

 What applications are available and how do I launch them?